tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 or ``DELETE``) happens, then a further action -- perhaps another ``INSERT`` or ``UPDATE`` or ``DELETE`` -- will happen.

-There are many variants, the one we'll illustrate here
+There are many variants, the one we will illustrate here
 is: just after doing an update in ``table3``, do an update in ``table2``.
 We will specify this as ``FOR EACH ROW``, so (since there are 5 rows in ``table3``) the trigger will be